tearne/Sampler/README.md

 Sampler is Scala library for simulation modelling and analysis at the Animal and Plant Health Agency.
 Core features include:
 * Type classes to create and manipulate empirical distributions.
-* Approximation of posterior distributions using a distributed Approximate Bayesian Computation algorithm.s
+* Approximation of posterior distributions using a distributed Approximate Bayesian Computation algorithm.
-* Interaction with R by calling a child process or linking with an R server.
+* Interaction with R bsy calling a child process or linking with an R server.